dhanush-adi/Sorosub/README.md

 ---

 <p align="center">
-  Built with ❤️ for the <strong>Stellar Community Fund Build-A-Thon</strong>
+  Built with ❤️ for the <strong>Stellar Community Build-A-Thon</strong>
 </p>